Gift Guide: 14 gifts for the gamer in your life – TechCrunch

 PS4 + PC

 As gaming gets more and more competitive, controller players have historically been at a bit of a disadvantage.
-While most console shooters have systems like aim assist to try and make up for the gap, console controllers inevitably have fewer inputs than a PC gamer with their fullblown keyboard/mouse setups.
+While most console shooters have systems like aim assist to try and make up for the gap, console controllers inevitably have fewer inputs than a PC gamer with their full-blown keyboard/mouse setups.

 The Astro C40, my personal go-to PS4 controller, helps counter that a bit.
-With re-mappable panels on the back, trigger stops, and both wired and wireless capabilities, the C40 is a controller that can up your game.
+With re-mappable panels on the back, trigger stops and both wired and wireless capabilities, the C40 is a controller that can up your game.
 It also has a 12-hour battery life; I’ve never managed to actually kill this controller between charges.

 (I have noticed a bit of aim drag on one of the joysticks from time to time.
-That said, the controller has a removable panel for changing out joysticks, and Astro sells the C40 with a 6-month warranty.)
+That said, the controller has a removable panel for changing out joysticks, and Astro sells the C40 with a six-month warranty.)

 Price: $180 on Amazon